DMANTZTec/Ecomm-Analytics/README.md

 Before run the project we have to import libraries.

- *import pickle
+ *import pickle,
- *from pathlib import Path
+ *from pathlib import Path,
- *import pandas as pd
+ *import pandas as pd,
- *import numpy as np
+ *import numpy as np,
- *import streamlit as st
+ *import streamlit as st,
- *import mysql.connector
+ *import mysql.connector,
- *from streamlit_option_menu import option_menu
+ *from streamlit_option_menu import option_menu,
- *import streamlit_authenticator as stauth
+ *import streamlit_authenticator as stauth,
- *from streamlit import session_state as state
+ *from streamlit import session_state as state,

 After clone the project we have to install the above libraries.
 For that have to install just requeriments.txt file which the libraries all mentioned, by using command "pip install -r requirements.txt".